Egodx/iris/README.md

 ![IRIS](./iris.png)

-# IRIS - Image Reader Server
+# IRIS - Image Reading Server
 IRIS utilizes one specific ability of multimodal large language models - image description.
 How to use it?
 You decide.
 My intention is to make IRIS a controllable gateway for selected LLMs that is easy to deploy and customize.
 Currently only Google Gemini is supported.
 IRIS can be used with [Iriso app](https://github.com/Egodx/iriso) or standalone.